V1n1c1uz/All-Hello-World/README.md

 is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 It is a general-purpose programming language intended to let application developers write once, run anywhere, meaning that compiled Java code can run on all platforms that support Java without the need for recompilation

 - [x] **JAVASCRIPT**
-JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
 JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

 - [x] **PHP**
  is a general-purpose scripting language geared towards web development.